 The Best Winter Jacket For Women Review

-Looking for the best women's winter jacket?
-Do you need something that can withstand bone chilling temperatures or do you live in a wet climate and require a waterproof and warm outer layer?
-Whatever your needs, we have you covered here at OutdoorGearLab.
+If you're looking for the best women's winter jacket, we've got you covered.
+Whether you need something that can withstand bone chilling temperatures or keep you warm and dry in your wet climate, this review will help you find the perfect fit.
 We took ten of the top rated women's winter specific jackets and compared them side-by-side over several months of use.
 We wore them in snowstorms, exploring outside on chilly days, commuting to and from work, and even hopped into the shower in them to see how they would withstand a serious drenching.
 We then rated each one based on its Warmth, Weather Resistance, Style, Comfort, Features and Durability.
 Keep reading to see which ones stood out from the rest.

 Read the full review below >